hackerone/express-js-presentation/slides/slide-12-0.md

 The express team themselves support a few essential middlewares.

+Since expressJS on its own cannot parse the content of a POST or a cookie, it requires a middle-ware.

 For example, the body parser.
-So expressJS on its own cannot parse the content of a POST or a cookie, it requires a middle-ware.